autokitteh/vscode-extension/README.md

 ## Current Status 📣

-AutoKitteh is currently in stealth mode.
+autokitteh is currently in stealth mode.
 Stay tuned for updates.

 ## Contact 📬